AlmartDev/StableBot/readme.md

 - Self-balancing functionality using a PID controller.
 - Real-time angle measurement using MPU6050 gyroscope sensor.
-- Adjustable PID parameters for fine-tuning the balance.
+- Adjustable PID parametedrs for fine-tuning the balance.
 - Compatibility with Arduino boards and common components.

 ### Compiling